mathematicw/1bcw-eu/README.md

 #
-# This script is designed for searching and extracting certain lines from logfiles.
+# This script designed for searching and extracting certain lines from logfiles.
 # It's also useful for searching files which names are unknown.

 # To search